voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantStatus.md

 • **KICKED** = `"KICKED"`

-A participant was kicked from the conference.
+A participant was kicked from a conference.

 ___